Florida Homestead Law

 Florida Homestead Qualification

-To take advantage of the Florida Homestead law, a debtor must be a permanent Florida resident, and the homestead property must be his primary place of residence.
+To take advantage of the Florida Homestead exemption, a debtor must be a permanent Florida resident, and the homestead property must be his primary place of residence.
 Property purchased as a future residence is unprotected until the property is occupied as a principal residence.
 A second home or investment property cannot be considered a Florida homestead.

 Only natural persons qualify for Florida homestead protection, so properties titled in the name of irrevocable trusts, corporations, limited liability companies, or partnerships will not qualify as homestead property.
 Property owned by a living trust can be homestead property according to several court rulings, and a Florida Statute provides that a land trust may own homestead property.